 Southall Manor House

-The historic Manor House is being brought back to life as a new hub for hospitality, building on Southall’s cultural diversity and excellence in food.
-This includes developing a large kitchen garden within the grounds with the aim of growing a selection of food, herbs and spices for a new on-site restaurant, while allowing space for community activities and involvement.
+The historic Manor House was brought back to life as a new hub for hospitality, building on Southall’s cultural diversity and excellence in food.
+This included developing a large kitchen garden within the grounds with the aim of growing a selection of food, herbs and spices for a new on-site restaurant, while allowing space for community activities and involvement.